| |

 Instructions

-3. Froth the milk using a milk frother, blender, or by shaking it in a jar until foamy.
+4. Froth the milk using a milk frother, blender, or by shaking it in a sealed jar until foamy.

-4. Slowly pour the frothed milk over the matcha for a beautiful layered look.
+5. Slowly pour the milk over the matcha to create a layered iced latte.
+Stir gently before drinking and enjoy.

 Nutrition